CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 The **ADIOS2_FILE_DIR** and **ADIOS2_FILE_PREFIX** arguments can be obtained by combining the **${TAU_ADIOS2_FILENAME}** environment variable with the name of the application.
 For example, for an application "main" and "TAU_ADIOS2_FILENAME=/path/to/tau-metrics", **ADIOS2_FILE_DIR=/path/to** and **ADIOS2_FILE_PREFIX=tau-metrics-main**.
 Note that if the environment variable is not set, the prefix will default to "tau-metrics" and the output placed in the current directory.

 The **ADIOS2_ENGINE** can be chosen as either **SST** or **BP4**.
 The former uses RDMA and should be the default choice.
 However we have observed that in some cases the **BP4** option (available in ADIOS2 2.6+), which writes the traces to disk rather than to memory, can reduce the overhead of running Chimbuko alongside the application.
+Note however that BP4 mode can interfere with disk I/O-heavy components of the main application and so local burst buffers (e.g. Summit's NVME) should be used if necessary.

 The AD module has a number of additional options that can be used to tune its behavior.
 The full list can be obtained by running **driver** without any arguments.
 However a few useful options are described below:

 - **-outlier_sigma** : The number of standard deviations from the mean function execution time outside which the execution is considered anomalous (default 6)
 - **-anom_win_size** : The number of events around an anomalous function execution that are captured as contextual information and placed in the provenance database and displayed in the visualization (default 10)
+- **-program_idx** : For workflows with multiple component programs, a "program index" must be supplied to the AD instances attached to those processes.
+- **-rank** : By default the data rank assigned to an AD instance is taken from its MPI rank in MPI_COMM_WORLD.
+This rank is used to verify the incoming trace data.
+This option allows the user to manually set the rank index.
+- **-override_rank** : This option disables the data rank verification and instead overwrites the data rank of the incoming trace data with the data rank stored in the AD instance.
+The value supplied must be the original data rank (this is used to generate the correct trace filename).

 For debug purposes, the AD module can be made more verbose by setting the environment variable **CHIMBUKO_VERBOSE=1**.

+**Note**: For workflows with multiple different component executables, the AD instances must be provided with a program index such that the data is appropriately tagged.

+**Note**: If a program is executed multiple times but without MPI, the 'rank' index of the data must be set manually by the AD.
+In this case the 'rank' becomes a way of indexing the different instances of the program.
+This can be achieved setting ***-rank ${DESIRED_RANK} -override_rank 0**,  which will set the data rank to **${DESIRED_RANK}**.
+(The 0 provided to -override rank is because for non-MPI applications the rank assigned by Tau is always 0.)

 ----------------------------------